mauroservienti/milestone.github.io/_posts/processes-state-evolution.md

 The latter is a bit more involved and comes with some technical prerequisites.
 Let's imagine we're using a document database or a key-value store.

 We could change our code to intercept data load operations and alter the data on the fly before they are available to the service needing them.
-It's a powerful advanced technique that allows to gradually change data schema retroactively as the system touches them with no big upfront, downtime prone, data altering effort.
+It's a powerful advanced technique that allows to gradually change data schema retroactively as the system touches them with no big upfront, downtime-prone, data-altering effort.
 Unfortunately, that technique depends too much on the storage technology, the SDK access, and the data retrieval pattern.

 ### Can we use a similar technique for message retroactive changes?